mk-runner/Awesome-Radiology-Report-Generation/README.md

 - Foundation Models in Radiology: What, How, When, Why and Why Not [[paper](https://arxiv.org/pdf/2411.18730)]
 - A Generalist Learner for Multifaceted Medical Image Interpretation [[paper](https://arxiv.org/abs/2405.07988)]
 - M4CXR: Exploring Multi-task Potentials of Multi-modal Large Language Models for Chest X-ray Interpretation [[paper](https://arxiv.org/abs/2408.16213)]
+- The Impact of AI Assistance on Radiology Reporting: A Pilot Study Using Simulated AI Draft Reports [[paper](https://arxiv.org/pdf/2412.12042)]